CatalystCode/alexa-bridge/README.md

 ## Start the alexa-bridge

 The easiest way to deploy this is to use the `Deploy to Azure` button above, all the following settings will automatically be setup for you.
-Recommend that you deploy this to the `West US` data center to reduce latency between the Alexa <> Bridge <> Bot.
+Recommend that you deploy this to the same data center to where you Azure Bot Service is reduce latency between the Alexa <> Bridge <> Bot.
 The bridge will automatically start after deployment so should be good to go.

 ### Configuring the alexa-bridge